|Birth: ||Nov. 18, 1835|

 Samuel and Mary were married in Lowndes County, Georgia, where their oldest son was born and before 1860 had settled on a farm in New River County, Florida, near Starke, now in Bradford County.

 Samuel enlisted in Company A, 7th Florida Infantry on April 26, 1862, from Bradford County.
-The 7th saw action at Chickamauga, Franklin, Murfreesboro, Nashville and Kennesaw Mountain.
-Samuel was taken prisoner August 7, 1864, probably after the Battle of Utoy Creek, about a month after Kennesaw Mountain.
+The 7th saw action at Chickamauga, Franklin, Murfreesboro, Nashville, Kennesaw Mountain and the Battle of Atlanta as part of the Army of Tennessee.
+Samuel was taken prisoner by the US XIV Corps August 7th, 1864, the last day of the Battle of Utoy Creek on the outskirts of Atlanta in which his unit successfully repulsed Union forces.
+His unit was in William Brimage Bate's division, part of the Finley Brigade in the Hardee Corps, defending the railroad into Atlanta.
 He was taken to Camp Douglas, Illinois, from which he was discharged May 13, 1865.
-He made his way home and when he arrived his daughter did not recognize him.
+He made his way home and when he arrived his youngest daughter did not recognize him and ran screaming in terror.
 Samuel lost at least 4 of his brothers in the war, three to battle casualties (Spotsylvania, Cold Harbor, Camp Bartow) and one to disease.

 Martha remained near her parents in Florida during the war.
 Upon his return, the family remained in Florida until the fall of 1870, when Samuel took his family by ship to Texas, surviving a hurricane on the way.
 In 1880 the family is found in Zavala County farming next door to Thomas Jefferson "Jeff" Godbold with whom Samuel also operated a sugar mill.
 The introduction to the Godbold family resulted in three of Jeff's siblings marrying three Dampier siblings.
 By 1880 they moved to Uvalde County.